-This August, Harper College’s Community Music and Arts Center (CMAC) launches its newest ensemble: Harper’s Back Porch Revue.
+This fall, Harper College’s Community Music and Arts Center (CMAC) launched its newest ensemble: Harper’s Back Porch Revue.

-Lead by Scott Cashman and Bekr Ali, this is your chance to join the ensemble that explores the music of the American South during the late 19th and early 20th Century: early blues and country music, old time, folk, spirituals and more.
-Free Membership.
-Members agree to perform at least twice per semester.
+Lead by Scott Cashman and Bekr Ali, this ensemble explores the music of the American South during the late 19th and early 20th Century: early blues and country music, old time, folk, spirituals and more.
 See music details in the interview below.

 What kind of musician are you looking for?